jakobzhao/geog458/weeks/week02/javascript/readme.md

 ### 2.2 Variables

 Variables are containers that hold data values, simple or complex, that can be referred to later in your code, much like algebra.
-For example, in order to fully instantiate the `Leaflet` map object, we have to use our script to create an object that will hold the Leaflet map object.
-The map object creates a map, but to put in our page, we need to create another object that will contain the map that is created.
-To do this, we use a variable.

 The following are examples of variables.
 Run these lines in your JavaScript console one by one, hitting enter after each. **Note the semicolon**.
 All individual lines in JavaScript must end with a semicolon.

 ```js
 var x = 5;